 Which Airlines Operate Flights To Kota Kinabalu from UK?

 - British Airways

 - Singapore Airlines

-How long is the flight to Kota Kinabalu from UK?
+How long is the flight to Kota Kinabalu?

 - The journey from London Heathrow Airport to Kota Kinabalu in Malaysian Borneo is about 18 to 20 hours long.
 The cruise can have one to two stopovers, depending on the airline you chose to fly with, and the layovers might be in Brunei Darussalam or Kuala Lumpur.

 - Your trip from Manchester to Kota Kinabalu will reach completion in about 19 to 21 hours.
 These flights have stopovers in Dubai and Kuala Lumpur.